Frequently Asked Questions

 Your mission says you treat women, runners, and triathletes.
-Do you ever treat men?
+Do you work with men?

 -- YES!
-We treat men too.
-A wise pelvic health colleague always says, "men have pelvises too".
+We provide Physical Therapy and fitness programs for males too.
+A wise pelvic health colleague often says, "men have pelvises too".
 It's true.
-Our wheelhouse treatment areas of the pelvis, SIJoints, hips, spine, shoulders, and lower body can challenge men as often as women.
-And we work with young women (pre-teens/teens) through peri-/post-menopausal women on the gamut of unique women's health issues via both treatment and prevention perspectives too.
+Our wheelhouse treatment areas of the pelvis, SIJoints, hips, spine, shoulders, and lower body can be a challenge to both women and men.
+We work with young (pre-teens/teens) through peri-/post-menopausal women and senior men on the gamut of unique gender specific health issues via both treatment and prevention perspectives.

 Do you accept my insurance?
 What form(s) of payment do you accept?

 -- CoreActive is a 100% private pay practice.
 We do not accept any insurance nor do we submit superbills to any third parties.
-Our business model centers on truth in pricing, spending maximum time with patients, pricing in line with provider training/expertise, and advocating for fair pay.
+Our business model centers on truth in pricing, maximizing time with clients, pricing commesurate with certifications/training/expertise, and advocating for fair pay.
 Physical Therapists are Direct Access healthcare & wellness experts in neuromusculoskeletal issues.

 -- Cash/check is preferred.
 However, credit cards, flex spending account cards, and Health Savings Account (HSA) cards are accepted.
 Many of our clients submit paid receipts to their Flex Spending Accounts for full, and some submit receipts to their insurance company for partial, reimbursement after their appointment(s).

-Do I need a referral to see a CoreActive therapist?
+Do I need a referral to start Physical Therapy at CoreActive?

 What other services do you provide?
 Classes?

--- CoreActive offers several small group training classes throughout the year.
-Classes are an awesome supplement to a Home Exercise Program to reinforce key concepts and provide "positive peer pressure/group think" in the areas of pelvic health, core stabilization, posture and strength training, and youth fitness.
-Check out our Classes page for details.
+-- Our small group classes are an awesome supplement to a Home Exercise Program - they reinforce key concepts and provide "positive peer pressure/group think" in the areas of pelvic health, core stabilization, motor control/breathing, posture and fascial mobility.
+Occasionally we run youth programs as well.
+Call/email with Qs or check out our Classes page for details.